Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Introduction

-One of the most complicated steps in studying this equation is related to understanding how to measure the size of the perturbation $B$.
+A key difficulty in studying this equation is related to understanding how to measure the size of the perturbation $B$.
 It is naturally easy to extend the persistence of exponential dichotomy under small perturbation $B$ in the sense of its norm, that is, $\| B\|$ is sufficiently small.
-A more general class of unbounded perturbation $B$ was discussed in Chow--Leiva~\cite{cholei}, Pr\"{u}ss~\cite{pru} (see also Dunford--Schwartz~\cite[p.
-630--631]{dunsch}, Da Prato--Lunardi \cite{pralun}, Yang--Gimeno--de la Llave~\cite{yangimllv}, Zhou--Lu--Zhang~\cite{zholuzha}).
+A more general class of unbounded perturbation $B$ was discussed in \cite{cholei, pru} (see also \cite[p.
+630--631]{dunsch} and \cite{pralun, yangimllv, zholuzha}).

-As for delayed equation Eq.~\eqref{PFDE-00}, under reasonable conditions on $A$ and $B$, it generates a $C_0$-semigroup (called solution semigroup) in the phase space $\mathcal{C}$, so its asymptotic behavior is studied via this semigroup.
+As for delayed equation Eq.~\eqref{PFDE-00}, under reasonable conditions on $A$ and $B$, it generates a $\mathrm{C}_0$-semigroup (called solution semigroup) in the phase space $\mathcal{C}$, so its asymptotic behavior is studied via this semigroup.
 It is expected that many results of the non-delayed equation \eqref{nd} could be easily extended to the delayed equations \eqref{PFDE-00}.
 That means, if the unperturbed equation \eqref{PFDE-00} has an exponential dichotomy, then under "small perturbation" $A_1$ and $B_1$, the perturbed equation

 also has an exponential dichotomy.
 Even when $A_1=0$ and $B_1$ is bounded and $\| B_1\|$ is small, the study of the persistence of exponential dichotomy, to the best of our knowledge, has yet to be complete.
-In fact, the problem is that the Variation-of-Constants Formula (VCF) in the phase space $\mathcal{C}$ is not available for the solution semigroups by Eq.\eqref{PFDE-00} and Eq.~\eqref{pe}.
-It turns out that in the infinite-dimensional case, the familiar form of VCF in the phase space $\mathcal{C}$ is not valid as shown in Hino--Murakami--Naito--Minh~\cite{hinmurnaimin}.
-Instead, a weaker version of VCF was proposed.
-With a weaker VCF, as shown in \cite{adiezzouh, adiezzouh2, adiezzlak, murmin}, some bounded (or nonlinear Lipchitz) perturbation $\|B_1\|$ of the operator $B$ could be studied.
+In fact, the problem is that the Variation-of-Constants Formula in the phase space $\mathcal{C}$ is not available for the solution semigroups associated with Eq.\eqref{PFDE-00} and Eq.~\eqref{pe}.
+It turns out that in the infinite-dimensional case, the familiar form of Variation-of-Constants Formula in the phase space $\mathcal{C}$ is not valid as shown in \cite{hinmurnaimin}.
+Instead, a weaker version of Variation-of-Constants Formula was proposed.
+With a weaker Variation-of-Constants Formula, as shown in \cite{adiezzouh, adiezzouh2, adiezzlak, murmin}, some bounded (or nonlinear Lipchitz) perturbation $\|B_1\|$ of the operator $B$ could be studied.